I petition the residents of Sunderland to reject the proposed town hall center when they vote on March 4th and 5th.

 I believe there should have been a survey sent out by the building committee and the selectboard asking the residents of Sunderland for their input on the proposed blueprints.
 I realize this would have been a lot of work to sift through all the different ideas and opinions, but to me the job should have been done.
 I failed as selectboard chair in not monitoring the building committee; a selectboard created and appointed committee.
 I should have been aware much sooner that the committee had no intention of "going the extra mile" to include the town's people in the blueprint process.

 By the time I became aware of this the rest of the board was voting to accept the blueprints as presented.
-My lack of oversight as chairman of the selectboard on the building committee was a mistake.
-That same old

 As a construction contractor I ask Sunderland to reject this building design.
 It falls way short of the style of New England Architecture that a Vermont town of 200 years richly deserves.
 It could be far more energy efficient then is being proposed and far more receptive toward alternate sources of energy.
 The proposed estimation could have been sent out to trades people in our town as well as the surrounding area to see what they thought of not only the estimated cost but also of the various components of the building: heating system, windows, roof, flooring, siding, electrical components and more.
 The center's function room (not quite big enough for town meeting) of 22 x 35 increases the cost considerably and influences septic field size, parking lot size and in my opinion is poorly thought out.